 Corporate Firm Network:

-Corporate Firm Network (“CFN”) (previously known as African-American Attorneys in Downtown Firms: Since its inception in 1993, AADF’s primary focus has been to facilitate the recruitment and retention of African-American attorneys in corporate law firms by fostering a network of business and mentor relationships.
-In 2000, AAADF affiliated with the John M. Langston Bar Association as its Business Law Section.
-AAADF has mushroomed to become a vital source of information and support for law firm attorneys throughout the greater Los Angeles area.
+Since its inception in 1993, CFN’s primary focus has been to facilitate the recruitment and retention of African-American attorneys in corporate law firms by fostering a network of business and mentor relationships.
+In 2000, CFN affiliated with the John M. Langston Bar Association as its Business Law Section.
+CFN has mushroomed to become a vital source of information and support for law firm attorneys throughout the greater Los Angeles area.

 The Education Committee has three goals: first, to provide continuing legal education to attorneys through CLE accredited seminars; second, to support our law students as they prepare for the California bar exam by making available to them free bar exam tutorial sessions led by Langston’s esteemed members; and third, to educate and provide a forum where the local community can receive information about emerging legal issues that may impact their lives.